+520 ADVANCED ACCOUNTING

-- ADVANCED ACCOUNTING 3 credits Prerequisite: 622.
-Examination of accounting theory emphasizing accounting for business combinations, partnerships, foreign operations, nonprofit entities and consolidated statements. - TAXATION I 3 credits 530 Prerequisite: 320 or 620.
-Federal tax law related to individuals, partnerships, and corporations.
-Master of Taxation students will not be able to take this course to satisfy tax electives in the Master of Taxation program. - TAXATION II 3 credits 531 Prerequisite: 430/530 or permission.
-Additional aspects of individual taxation, Federal tax law related to property transfers and retirement and family tax planning. - AUDITING 540 3 credits Prerequisites: 621.
-Examines auditing standards and procedures used by independent auditor in determining whether a firm has fairly represented its financial position. - GOVERNMENTAL AND INSTITUTIONAL ACCOUNTING 570 3 credits Prerequisites: 320 or 601.
-Theory and procedures involved in application of fund accounting, bud-getary control, appropriations and various accounting systems to governmental units, educational, medical and other nonprofit institutions.
+3 credits Prerequisites: 6200:321 and 322.
+Examination of accounting theory emphasizing accounting for business combinations, partnerships, foreign operations, nonprofit entities and consolidated statements.

+TAXATION I 530 3 credits Prerequisite: 320 or 620.
+Federal tax law related to individuals.
+Master of Taxation students will not be able to take this course to satisfy tax electives in the Master of Taxation program.

+- TAXATION # 531 3 credits Prerequisite: 430/530 or permission.
+Federal income tax law related to partnerships, corporations, trusts and estates; also includes an overview of federal estate and gift tax law. - 540 AUDITING

+3 credits Prerequisites: 6200:255, 321, and 322, 6500:221, 6200:430 and 454 must be taken prior to or concurrently.
+Examines auditing standards and procedures used by independent auditors in determining whether a firm has fairly presented its financial position.

+GOVERNMENTAL AND INSTITUTIONAL ACCOUNTING 570 3 credits Prerequisites: 320 or 601 Theory and procedures involved in application of fund accounting, bud-getary control, appropriations and various accounting systems to governmental units, educa-tional, medical and other nonprofit institutions.

-ACCOUNTING PROBLEMS 580
+ACCOUNTING PROBLEMS